 Are There Any 4% CD rates?

 Yes.
-Western Alliance is offering 5.01% APY for 12 months.
+Bread Savings is offering 4.95% APY for 36 months.
 CD rates at a bank, credit union, online, or financial institution haven’t had interest rates this high in over a decade and are earning over four percent on average.

 Related Reading: What are the best CD interest rates today?